Close Menu

 Mason Jar Christmas Decorations

-Mason jar Christmas tree
+Mason Jar Christmas Tree

-Mason jar Christmas tree
+DIY Mason jar Christmas tree

 Image: Weekend Craft

 Decorate your living room for Christmas with a fun, personalized jar snow globe that anyone would love.
-It is super easy to create using a mason jar, glitter, glue, mini trees, snowman, Santa, and fake snow.
+It is super easy to create using a Mason jar, glitter, glue, mini trees, a snowman, Santa, and fake snow.
+You can also create one with water inside, but for that, you’ll have to replace simple glue with waterproof craft glue.
+Jar snow globes are perfect for making DIY toys.
+See the full tutorial on Tidy Mom.

 Mason jar snow globe